Skip to Main Content Close

 Profanity, racism, racial issues

-Schools play an important part in both the formal and informal education of children, from the classroom to the playground.
-This includes interpersonal skills and compassion in addition to math and science.
+Schools play an important part in both the formal and informal education of children, from the classroom lessons to the commercial outdoor play equipment they enjoy on the playground.
+This includes interpersonal skills and compassion that they practice as they play on the school or park playground equipment, in addition to math and science.
 Teaching kids about different creeds, cultures, and challenges helps make them more open-minded as well as empathetic to people in their communities.
 Whether children are learning from a desk or a swing set, it’s important that we acknowledge and embrace the things that make us unique.